Schema and Pipeline Inference

 -

-Every line (including the first non-ignored line) is ingested as data, with columns auto-named col0
+Every line (including the first non-ignored line) is ingested as data, with columns auto-named col0,col1,col2, etc.

 Note

-clause can be risky, as it may also suppress other parsing errors, such as inconsistent field counts or malformed records.
+SingleStore does not recommend enabling the SKIP PARSER ERRORS clause, as it suppresses other parsing errors, such as inconsistent field counts or malformed records.

 Infer Data from Parquet Files